hanspr/mi-ide/README.md

     - Clone : https://github.com/hanspr/mi-sources
     - Copy your file or update the current translation in the langs directory
     - Create a pull request

+For more detailed instructions on how to translate micro-ide visit the [Wiki pages](https://github.com/hanspr/micro-ide/wiki)

 # Support the project